 Accepting transfer of courses with "D" grades is currently allowed for work from New Mexico institutions.
-We request an appeal process be available for a very limited number of circumstances when transferring a course with a "D" from an out of state institution could benefit a student.
-The credit could only count for general, elective countries of the countries
+We request an appeal process be available for a very limited mumber of circumstances when transferring a course with a "D" from an out of state bours.
+Current restrictions for the use of "D" grades would remain intact under all circumstances.
+Summary:

-The Faculty Senate Academic Council has endorsed this plan with the stipulation that the appeal and review process take place through the Admissions and Registration Committee.
-The Council emphasized the importance of tracking student progression for those who undergo this process to help inform future and longer term decisions regarding "transfer of De" policy.
+The Faculty Senate Academic Council has endorsed this plan with the stipulation that the appeal and review process take place through the Admissions and Registration Council tech.
+The Council emphasized the importance of tracking student progression for those who undergo this process to help inform future and longer term decisions regarding "transfer of De' policy.